juganstar/ResQSignal/README.md

 - Separate containers for backend and frontend

 🛠️ Due to recent production changes, local setup instructions are being updated.
-For now, please explore the **live version** at [resqsignal.com](https://resqsignal.com) or contact me if you’d like help running it locally.
+For now, please explore the **live version** at [resqsignal.com](https://resqsignal.com) or contact me if you’d like help running it locally, always up to help.

 ---